-- Catnip is a member of the mint family that should be gown in containers to control its invasive tendencies.
-Try to place the containers out of the reach of cats, who will enjoy playing in it.
+- Catnip is a member of the mint family that should be grown in containers to control its invasive tendencies.
+Try to place the containers out of reach of cats that will enjoy playing in it.

 - Rosemary is a delightfully fragrant herb that makes a soothing tea.
 It grows as a perennial in warm climates.
 In cool areas, cut a few sprigs and root them indoors over winter.

 - Lemon balm is another tea herb that combines well with other flavors.
 It's easy to grow and survives neglect as long as you water it during prolonged dry spells.
 Southern tea drinkers that enjoy sweet tea will love lemon balm tea with a little honey.

 - Lemon grass is spicier than lemon balm.
 It combines well with fruity flavors.
 The plant is a perennial in warm climates.
 Gardeners in cool climates can overwinter a clump indoors on a sunny windowsill.

 - Bee balm (bergamot) is a native plant with a long history of use as a tea herb.
 The early colonists used it to make tea when taxes made traditional tea prohibitively expensive.
 Use both the flower and the leaves to make tea.

 These are just a few of the herbs in a traditional herbal tea garden.
 Let your personal taste and preference guide you in choosing your plants.